Which Printer Is Better? Canon or Epson?

 Simplified Printing Interfaces

 Epson introduced a FREE program called Epson Print Layout a couple of years ago.
 It provides a simplified but powerful printing interface for their SureColor® Series printers.
 This is one of the best kept secrets of Epson printer ownership and is capable of operating as a plug-in for Photoshop through the Automate Menu or as a stand alone application.
-Epson Print Layout will also have an iOS® version for use with their new SureColor® P700 and P900 desktop printers.
+Epson Print Layout also has an iOS® version for use with their new SureColor® P700 and P900 desktop printers.

 Canon has historically and continues to offer Print Studio Pro as a very simple to use and full-featured printing interface.
 Canon’s newer program called Professional Print & Layout printing program allows you to perform basic nesting and more advanced layout tasks than ever before.
 Canon PPL is built around the concept of easily printing multiple images on a page.
 Both Canon PPL and Epson EPL can be opened as standalone programs so you don’t even need Photoshop to print your files if they are already prepared as TIF or JPG and ready to print.

-Canon Print Studio Pro is compatible with the following printers: Pro-100, Pro-10, Pro-1000, Pro-2000*, Pro-4000*, Pro-4000s*, Pro-6000*, Pro-6000s*
+Canon Print Studio Pro is compatible with the following older model printers: Pro-100, Pro-10, Pro-1000, Pro-2000*, Pro-4000*, Pro-4000s*, Pro-6000*, Pro-6000s*

-Canon Professional Print & Layout is compatible only with the following printers: Pro-1000, Pro-2000*, Pro-2100, Pro-4000*, Pro-4100, Pro-4100s, Pro-6100, Pro-6100s
+Canon Professional Print & Layout is compatible only with the following printers: Pro-200, Pro-200S, Pro-300, Pro-310, Pro-1000, Pro-1100, Pro-2000*, Pro-2100*, Pro-4000*, Pro-4100*, Pro-4100s*, Pro-6100*, Pro-6100s*, Pro-2600, Pro-4600, Pro-6600, GP-2000, GP-4000, GP-200, GP-300, GP-4600s, GP-6600s

-Epson Print Layout is compatible with the following printers: P400, P600*, P700, P800*, P900, P5000, P6000, P7000, P7570, P8000, P9000, and P9570.
+Epson Print Layout is compatible with the following printers: P400, P600*, P700, P800*, P900, P5000, P5370, P6000*, P7000*, P7570, P8000*, P9000*, P9570 and P20570.
 (The iOS® version will only be compatible with SureColor P700 & P900 printers.)

 *Indicate discontinued Canon & Epson printer models.